Identifying Ketoses from Carbohydrate Analysis: A thorough look

 Conclusion

 Identifying ketoses among a mixture of carbohydrates requires a multifaceted approach.
 While simple tests like Seliwanoff's test provide preliminary indications, chromatographic techniques offer separation and identification, and spectroscopic methods yield detailed structural information.
-A combination of these methods, tailored to the specific sample and available resources, is often necessary to accurately and definitively identify which carbohydrates are ketoses within a given sample.
+But a combination of these methods, suited to the specific sample and available resources, is often necessary to accurately and definitively identify which carbohydrates are ketoses within a given sample.
 Remember, accuracy and reliability demand a holistic approach to analysis, leveraging the strengths of multiple techniques to overcome individual limitations.
 The advanced techniques mentioned offer higher sensitivity and more detailed structural insights, pushing the boundaries of carbohydrate analysis.